bharadwajy/llvm-project/llvm/docs/DirectX/DXILOpTableGenDesign.rst

         }

    Concrete operation classes, such as ``unary`` are defined inheriting from ``DXILOpClass``.
-5. Valid overload types are represented as a list of ``LLVMType`` s.
+5. Valid overload types are represented as a list of ``LLVMType``.
-6. Concrete records of Shader Model version and DXIL versions and are defined by inheriting from the class
+6. Concrete records of DXIL versions and are defined by inheriting from the class

    .. code-block::